ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/Core/src/core_files_in_packs.md

 ## Device Examples {#device_examples}

-The [CMSIS-DFP pack](https://github.com/ARM-software/CMSIS-DFP) provides generic device definitions for standard Arm Cortex-M cores and contains corresponding \ref cmsis_device_files.
+The [Cortex_DFP pack](https://github.com/ARM-software/Cortex_DFP) provides generic device definitions for standard Arm Cortex-M cores and contains corresponding \ref cmsis_device_files.

 These files can be used as a reference for device support in a DFP pack, but can also be used in projects that require standard Arm processors functionality.
 See \ref using_arm.